BenjaminRiderelli/interview-challenge-gadgetz/README.md

 # Platform overview

-It consists in two pages, one with the list of all the products and a limited scope of information about each product, and the otherone is a detail page with full information and interaction capabilities.
+It consists in two pages, one with the list of all the products and a limited scope of information about each product, and the other one is a detail page with full information and interaction capabilities.

 ## Product List Page
 ![Screenshot](./screenshoots/PLP.jpeg)